realpython/materials/pyqt-calculator-tutorial/README.md

 ## Folder Content

-The current folder `pyqt-calculator-tutorial/` hosts two subfolders:
+The current folder, `pyqt-calculator-tutorial/`, hosts two subfolders:

 1. `examples/` contains the source file of every example in the tutorial.
 2. `pycalc/` stores the code and related resources for your PyQt Calculator app.